Government will spend $40 million to help relieve the pressure from ambulance service providers

 Some $21m will be paid out to the ambulance providers over the next two years.

-This one-off funding, according to Deputy Prime Minister Winston Peters, is aimed at relieving pressure from ambulance providers and providing them with certainty.
+This one-off funding, according to Peters, is aimed at relieving pressure from ambulance providers and providing them with certainty.

 At the same time, St John and Wellington Free will work with the Ministry of Health, ACC and District Health Boards on the long-term sustainability of their services.